cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 (like equality) are faster than corresponding operations on the elliptic curve points used internally.

-It is also possible and allowed for interoperable ristretto255 implementations to use a different elliptic curve internally, but that construction is out-of-scope for this document.
+There are other elliptic curves that can be used internally to implement ristretto255, and those implementations would be interoperable with a Curve25519-based one, but those constructions are out-of-scope for this document.

 The Ristretto construction is described and justified in detail at https://ristretto.group.